Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Conclusion

-As another future work, it would be interesting to explore possible ways of improving our method to achieve scale-invariance.
+As a future work, it would be of interest to explore possible ways of improving our method to achieve scale-invariance.
 Current formulation is dependent upon scaling of the model.
 Furthermore, transferring the learned embedding from one training set to another would also be a possible direction for a future research work.